 I understand the hesitation you may feel and recognize that this may be a new concept for many of you.
 But, you need to pull the plug on spending any further energy on this group and focus your efforts on the subscribers who are regularly consuming your content.
 Repeat after me: “I will remove any email address that does not take action in my re-engagement emails.”
 Commit to what you set out to do, otherwise it’s all for naught.

 Recommendation: Add an export step or use a category step in your automation to collect the subscribers who did not engage.
 Re-import this list as another contact status, like expired, to remove them from your email list.
+Or, use an update field step to change the contact status to expired directly in the workflow.

 - Review performance.